aidenkoog/aidenkoog/README.md

-### Hi, I am currently developing web and mobile apps. 👋
+### Hi, I am currently developing client applications. 👋

 I have been continuously studying and thinking about the domains written below to improve my understanding and technical skills.